In This Guide:

 | Total | £2,500-£5,000/year |

 That "unexpected repairs" line?
 It's never unexpected.
 Something always needs doing.
-Budget for it or you'll be constantly stressed about money.
+Budget for it or you'll be constantly stressed.

 My Biggest Mistakes